-Welcome to the inaugural 2017 Dublin Plein Air Painting Festival and on behalf of the committee we sincerely wish that you will make this festival an annual pilgrimage in the future, make new friends, develop your skills as a painter and enjoy the outdoor painting experience in Ireland.
+Welcome to Dublin Plein Air Painting Festival and on behalf of the committee we sincerely wish that you will make this festival an annual pilgrimage in the future, make new friends, develop your skills as a painter and enjoy the outdoor painting experience in Ireland.

 It’s worth noting that all the rules and guidelines outlined below are there to ensure your safety and most importantly your enjoyment.